 | $110k+ | $33,305 |

-Anna Maria College's published cost of attendance is $61,888.
-Financial aid reshapes that figure across income levels: low-income families pay approximately $25,554, families in the lower-middle band pay around $24,373, middle-income families pay about $25,366, families in the upper-middle band pay approximately $27,627, and higher-income families pay roughly $33,305.
-Azimuth ranks Anna Maria College #1135 for post-graduation affordability among nonprofit four-year institutions.
-Net prices by income band are medians within those bands; individual aid packages vary, so some families in each band pay more and some less than the figures shown.
-Anna Maria College's aid structure is need-based, with families applying through the FAFSA to determine eligibility for institutional, state, and federal aid programs.
-The college participates in federal grant and loan programs, and work-study is available as part of aid packages for qualifying students.
-Median federal student loan debt at graduation is $25,000, and families using Parent PLUS borrow a median of $26,017; private or institutional loans may add further borrowing that falls outside these federal-only figures — see the Parent PLUS risk framework for how household context shapes PLUS decisions.
-For a graduate at the institution's median four-year earnings of $74,347, median federal debt of $25,000 projects to a monthly payment of about $282 under standard ten-year repayment.
-For personalized projections across earnings scenarios — including Parent PLUS planning — use .
+Published cost of attendance is $61,888.
+After need-based aid, low-income families pay approximately $25,554, middle-income families pay around $25,366, higher-income families pay approximately $33,305.
+Azimuth ranks Anna Maria College #1135 for post-graduation affordability among nonprofit four-year institutions, in the 20.4 percentile.
+Median federal student loan debt at graduation is $25,000; families using Parent PLUS borrow a median of $26,017.
+For a graduate at the institution's median four-year earnings of $74,347, median federal debt projects to a monthly payment of about $282 under standard ten-year repayment.
+For personalized projections across earnings scenarios, use Azimuth's Financial GPS tool.

 How much students borrow and whether debt is manageable given outcomes.